RajithJarang/kimo-ai-assignment/README.md

 Flow: loading data

-  check if the course documents are already loaded or not if not then
+  check if the course documents are already loaded or not <br />
+  if not then <br />
-      Load the course documents
+      Load the course documents <br />
-      Create indexing for those documents
+      Create indexing for those documents <br />
-  All setup done
+  All setup done <br />